 A very warm welcome is extended to everybody from Elizabeth Smith Veterinary Practice.
 We are an independently owned small animal practice located on Ickwell Road, Upper Caldecote (the road between the villages of Ickwell and Upper Caldecote:SG18 9BS), near Biggleswade.

-Our vision is to provide the best, first opinion small animal and equine veterinary care for your pets.
+Our vision is to provide the best, first opinion small animal veterinary care for your pets.
 We strive to give excellent customer care by providing a sympathetic, flexible and efficient service as we offer the personal touch and do our best to encourage case continuity.
 As most of us are pet owners ourselves we understand the hugely important role our pets have as a member of our families.

 We are always happy to show any new or existing clients round so you can see where your pet would be hospitalised and provide access to the clincial areas.
 Please ask at reception to book a tour with one of our clincial team.